 - Manage remote access;

-- Manage access permissions and authorizations using the principles of least privilege needed to do one’s job, and separation of duties;
+- Manage user accounts’ access permissions and administrative privileges using the principles of least privilege needed to do one’s job, and separation of duties;

-- Protect network integrity using such means as network segregation and network segmentation;
+Protect network integrity using such means as network segregation and network segmentation, as well as updated antivirus software and secure data backup;

 - Proof and bind identities to credentials, and have them asserted in interactions; and